UNFmontreal/toad/doc/toad/src/en/index.md

 ## Introduction to TOAD (slides)

-<iframe src="//slides.com/toadunfcriugm/deck-2/embed" width="576" height="420" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="http://slides.com/toadunfcriugm/deck-2/embed" width="576" height="420" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+*Note:* You can navigate vertically as indicated by the blue arrows.

 ## Contact